Shared decision-making in medicine: Decision aids

-A major venue for dealing with the decision-making part of shared decision-making (SDM) is the use of multiple-criteria decision analysis (MCDA) methods.
+A major tool for dealing with the decision-making part of shared decision-making (SDM) is the use of multiple-criteria decision analysis (MCDA) methods.
 The first report of ISPOR's (International Society for Pharmacoeconomics and Outcomes Research) MCDA Emerging Good Practices Task Force identifies SDM as supported by MCDA.
 The second ISPOR report by the same group states the following regarding the state of the art of MCDA use in health care: "The use of MCDA in health care is in its infancy, and so any good practice guidelines can only be considered "emerging" at this point...
 Although it is possible to identify good practices that should inform the use of MCDA in health care, inevitably this endeavor would benefit from further research."

 Most of the MCDA models used today in health care were developed for non-medical applications.
 This has led to many instances of misuse of MCDA models in health care and in shared decision-making in particular.

 A prime example is the case of decision aids for life-critical SDM.
 The use of additive MCDA models for life-critical shared decision-making is misleading because additive models are compensatory in nature.
 That is, good performance on one attribute can compensate for the poor performance on another attribute.
 Additive models may lead to counter-intuitive scenarios where a treatment that is associated with high quality of life but a very short life expectancy, may turn out to be recommended as a better choice than a treatment which is associated with moderately less quality of life but much longer life expectancy.